tianyicui/gotgo/README.md

         intslice.Append(xs,x)

-This import is valid go (since the language spec states that the interpretation of the import string is implementation-dependent), but I'm not sure if it will be accepted by the go compilers.
-I'm hoping that since it's a valid path name on most file systems, that it will work just fine.
+This import is valid go (since the language spec states that the interpretation of the import string is implementation-dependent), and is accepted by the go compiler, so long as the `slice(int)` package has been generated and compiled.

-The package name of this templated import will be dependent on the gotit implementation, so you need to specify your own qualtified package name in order to safely use the package.
+The package name of this templated import will be dependent on the gotit implementation, so you need to specify your own qualified package name in order to safely use the package.

 Getting fancier with interface types